 --auto-accept option when you added Spree to your Rails app, and did not install the seed data, the admin user will not yet exist in your database.
 You can run a simple rake task to create a new admin user.

 Upon successful authentication, you should see the admin screen:

-Feel free to explore some of the backend features that Spree has to offer and to verify that your installation is working properly.
+Feel free to explore some of the Admin Panel features that Spree has to offer and to verify that your installation is working properly.